ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) are increasingly used to automate chart generation from data tables, enabling efficient data analysis and reporting but also introducing new misuse risks.
-In this work, we introduce ChartAttack, a novel framework for evaluating how MLLMs can be misused to generate misleading charts at scale.
-ChartAttack injects misleaders into chart designs, aiming to induce incorrect interpretations of the underlying data.
-Furthermore, we create AttackViz, a chart question-answering (QA) dataset where each (chart specification, QA) pair is labeled with effective misleaders and their induced incorrect answers.
-Experiments in in-domain and cross-domain settings show that ChartAttack significantly degrades the QA performance of MLLM readers, reducing accuracy by an average of 19.6 points and 14.9 points, respectively.
-A human study further shows an average 20.2 point drop in accuracy for participants exposed to misleading charts generated by ChartAttack.
+Multimodal large language models (MLLMs) are increasingly used to automate chart generation from data tables, improving analysis and reporting efficiency while introducing new misuse risks.
+We present ChartAttack, a framework for evaluating how MLLMs can generate misleading charts at scale by injecting misleaders into chart designs to induce incorrect interpretations.
+We also introduce AttackViz, a chart question-answering (QA) dataset where each (chart specification, QA) pair is labeled with effective misleaders and their induced incorrect answers.
+ChartAttack significantly degrades QA performance, reducing MLLM accuracy by 17.2 points in-domain and 11.9 cross-domain.
+A controlled human study shows that misleading charts generated by ChartAttack reduce human chart QA performance.
+Finally, we demonstrate that AttackViz can be used to fine-tune MLLMs to improve robustness against misleading charts.
 Our findings highlight an urgent need for robustness and security considerations in the design, evaluation, and deployment of MLLM-based chart generation systems.
 We make our code and data publicly available \footnote{ \url{https://github.com/insait-institute/chartAttack}}.